kevinmsavsani/Document-Search-Engine/README.md

 Now you can chose option on your choice.

 For query:

-For searching word simple give input your word.
+For searching word simply give word as your input.

 For quotations give input as <"your quotation"> .